t3n/graphql-federation/README.md

 2. Add a new Entity union to your schema:

-You need to make each if your entities part of the `_Entity` union.
+You need to make each of your entities part of the `_Entity` union.
 In order to do so add a new schema file to your Endpoint that defines the union:

 ```graphql